promatia/acts/constitution-act.md

 #### Paragraph 2: Design Placement
 The pentark symbol, white in colour, centred on a 1:2 ratio field of blue.

-## Part 3: Citizen's Assembly
+## Part 3: Proassembly
 ### Section 1: Incorporation
 #### Paragraph 1: Preface
-There shall exist an Assembly EGI, which is Promatia's Direct Democracy.
+There shall exist a Proassembly EGI, which is Promatia's Direct Democracy.
 It is a public assembly that consists of all Promatia's citizens who are eligible to vote.
 All eligible citizens can:

 - (a) draft and propose acts,
 - (b) elect EGI leaders where the law allows; using optional Instant Runoff Voting,